 "Team, unfortunately country music star Morgan Wallen was captured on video Sunday evening using a racial slur," the message read.
 "Effective immediately we request that all of Morgan Wallen's music be removed from our playlists without exception.
 More to follow."

-CMT is in the process of removing Wallen from its platforms.
+CMT also removed Wallen from its platforms.

 "After learning of Morgan Wallen's racial slur late last night, we are in the process of removing his appearance from all our platforms," CMT said in a statement.
 "We do not tolerate or condone words and actions that are in direct opposition to our core values that celebrate diversity, equity and inclusion."